-Durable medical equipment (continued) You pay Not covered: All charges • Equipment replacements provided less than 3 years after the last one we The charges covered Charges for service contracts for purchased or rented equipment, except for purchased oxygen concentrators • Safety, hygiene, convenience and exercise equipment; bedside commodes Household or vehicle modifications including seat, chair or van lifts; car seats; computer switchboard Air conditioners, air purifiers, humidifiers, ultraviolet lighting (except for the treatment of psoriasis), heating pads, hot/cold packs, sun or heat lamps Wigs or hair pieces Motorized scooters (see Definitions, Section 10), ramps, prone standers and other items that do not meet the DME definition Dental appliances used to treat sleep apnea and/or temporomandibular joint dysfunction Charges for educational/instructional advice on how to use the durable medical equipment • All rental charges above the purchase price or charges in excess of the secondary payor amount when we are the secondary payor except as noted on page 43 Customization or personalization of equipment Blood pressure monitors • Enuresis alarms • Breast pumps All charges for AAC devices after the Plan has paid \$500 per device Home health services - (nursing services) A registered nurse (R.N.) or licensed practical nurse (L.P.N.) is covered for outpatient services when: PPO: \$15 copayment per visit; all charges after 3 visits prescribed by your attending physician (i.e., the physician who is treating your illness or injury) for outpatient services; Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed • the physician indicates the length of time the services are needed; and amount; all charges after 3 visits the physician identifies the specific professional skills required by the patient and the medical necessity for skilled services.
+Durable medical equipment (continued) You pay Not covered: Equipment replacements provided less than 3 years after the last one we covered Charges for service contracts for purchased or rented equipment, except for purchased oxygen concentrators Safety, hygiene, convenience and exercise equipment; bedside commodes Household or vehicle modifications including seat, chair or van lifts; car seats; computer switchboard Air conditioners, air purifiers, humidifiers, ultraviolet lighting (except for the treatment of psoriasis), heating pads, hot/cold packs, sun or heat lamps Wigs or hair pieces Motorized scooters (see Definitions, Section 10), ramps, prone standers and other items that do not meet the DME definition Dental appliances used to treat sleep apnea and/or temporomandibular joint dysfunction Charges for educational/instructional advice on how to use the durable medical equipment All rental charges above the purchase price or charges in excess of the secondary payor amount when we are the secondary payor except as noted on page 46 Customization or personalization of equipment Blood pressure monitors Enuresis alarms All charges All charges for AAC devices after the Plan has paid \$500 per device Home health services - (nursing services) A registered nurse (R.N.) or licensed practical nurse (L.P.N.) is covered for outpatient services when: prescribed by your attending physician (i.e., the physician who is treating your illness or injury) for outpatient services; the physician indicates the length of time the services are needed; and the physician identifies the specific professional skills required by the patient and the medical necessity for skilled services.
 Note: Benefits are limited to 3 visits per person per calendar year Note: Services of a Christian Science Nurse are covered under this benefit.
-Not covered: All charges Inpatient private duty nursing Nursing care requested by, or for the convenience of, the patient or the patient's family Services and supplies primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship or giving oral medication All charges after 3 visits per person per calendar year
+PPO: \$15 copayment per visit; all charges after 3 visits Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges after 3 visits Not covered: Inpatient private duty nursing Nursing care requested by, or for the convenience of, the patient or the patient's family Services and supplies primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship or giving oral medication All charges after 3 visits per person per calendar year All charges

-Chiropractic You pay Chiropractic care Manipulation of the spine and extremities Adjunctive procedures such as ultrasound, electrical muscle stimulation, vibratory therapy, and cold pack application Note: The 26-visit per person combined rehabilitative, chiropractic and alternative treatment therapies annual maximum includes all covered services and supplies billed for these therapies.
-PPO: \$15 copayment per visit and all charges after the Plan has paid the 26-visit combined rehabilitative, chiropractic and alternative treatment therapies maximum Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges after the Plan has paid the 26-visit combined rehabilitative, chiropractic and alternative treatment therapies maximum Alternative treatment Acupuncture Note: The 26-visit per person combined rehabilitative, chiropractic and alternative treatment therapies annual maximum includes all covered services and supplies billed for these therapies.
-PPO: \$15 copayment per visit and all charges after the Plan has paid the 26-visit combined rehabilitative, chiropractic and alternative treatment therapies maximum Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges after the Plan has paid the 26-visit combined rehabilitative, chiropractic and alternative treatment therapies maximum Not covered: All charges Naturopathic and homeopathic services Chelation therapy and related services, except as part of a preauthorized treatment plan that we have approved Thermography, biofeedback and related visits Massage therapy, acupressure, hypnotherapy Self care or home management training or programs All charges after the Plan has paid the 26-visit per person combined rehabilitative, chiropractic and alternative treatment therapies annual maximum Note: Services of certain alternative treatment providers may be covered in medically underserved areas - see page 10.
+You pay PPO: \$15 copayment per visit and all charges after the Plan has paid the 26-visit combined rehabilitative, chiropractic and alternative treatment therapies maximum Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges after the Plan has paid the 26-visit combined rehabilitative, chiropractic and alternative treatment therapies maximum PPO: \$15 copayment per visit and all charges after the Plan has paid the 26-visit combined rehabilitative, chiropractic and alternative treatment therapies maximum Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges after the Plan has paid the 26-visit combined rehabilitative, chiropractic and alternative treatment therapies maximum All charges